-Most of the descriptions here are derived from work on the relatively large and robust jumping spiders of the genus Phidippus, spiders that also have relatively large foot pads and also tend to have scopulae, particularly on the front legs.
+Most of the descriptions here are derived from work on the relatively large and robust North American jumping spiders of the genus Phidippus, spiders that also have relatively large foot pads and also tend to have scopulae, particularly on the front legs.
 A working terminology for the setae and setules of salticids will be presented here, but it is understood that substantial additions and modifications to this terminology will be required when we know more about these animals.

-Dynamics of the pretarsus
+Structure and dynamics of the pretarsus

-SEM views of the major structures associated with the pretarsus are presented in Figures 3 and 4.
-The general configuration of pretarsal structures is also depicted in Figure 5.
+SEM views of the major structures associated with the pretarsus are presented in Figures 3-5.
+The general articulation and movement of pretarsal structures is also depicted in Figures 6-7.